scarpazza/home-assistant-konnected-tutorial/README.md

 ````

 Configuration options are as follows:
-* "Arming time" is the time you have to exit the house once you gave the order to arm the alarm
+* `arming_time` is the time you have to exit the house once you gave the order to arm the alarm
-* "Delay time" is the time you have to disarm the alarm once you come back in the house before the alarm triggers
+* `delay_time` is the time you have to disarm the alarm once you come back in the house before the alarm triggers
-* "Trigger time" is how long your siren will sound (or equivalent trigger action will last) once the alarm triggers
+* `trigger_time` is how long your siren will sound (or equivalent trigger action will last) once the alarm triggers

 Contrary to most examples you find on the internet, I chose NOT to set up a code.
 You should definitely set a code if you plan to install wall-mounted tablets in the house, to prevent burglars from disarming the system with a simple tap.
 Otherwise, I recommend you do this later, and rather focus on fortifying security at the app/website login point.
 Can come back and tweak these setting later, including setting a code.
 At that point, you'll know enough the process that you can come back and choose options yourself from the HA "manual" documentation.

+If you choose to set up a code, the alarm card in the UI will present you with a numeric keyboard to type that code.
+If you do not, the UI will hide that keyboard.

-# Step 4 - configuring sensor groups
+## Step 4 - define sensor groups

-In this step you aggregate your sensors in meaningful groups, creating as many as necessary, with special attention to groups that are ok to activate when you are home at night without triggering the alarm, and sensors that always trigger a response when the alarm is armed.
+In this step you aggregate your sensors in meaningful groups, creating as many as necessary, with special attention to groups that you don't want to trigger the alarm when you are home at night, and sensors you always want to trigger a response if the alarm is armed.

 In my example, I group motion sensors together, door sensors together, and window sensors together.